 Interestingly, our research found that natural gas customers in Western Australia are generally more satisfied with their service than customers in other states of Australia.
 However, with new retailers likely to join the residential gas market in the years to come, customers should regularly review their energy options and compare plans in their area.
 While WA gas prices remain regulated, the retailers can still compete to offer the best deals and service.

-Compare Electricity & Gas Providers - February 2nd
+Compare Electricity & Gas Providers - August 17th

-Compare WA Gas Suppliers - December 1st
+Compare WA Gas Suppliers - July 20th

 Compare electricity tariffs and prices in the Perth area of Western Australia to find the cheapest deal for your household’s needs.– Read more

 **Annual cost estimates based on yearly gas usage of 7,672 (units), November 2023.
 Gas prices based on gas provided through the ATCO gas network.
 There may be other retailers available in your area.

 †By clicking on a brand, 'go to site', 'shop online', 'get quotes now', or 'see offer' button, you will leave Canstar Blue and be taken to our referral partner to compare.
 Canstar Blue may be paid for this referral.
 You agree that Canstar Blue’s terms and conditions apply to this referral.
 Please note that references to an 'offer' do not mean that you will automatically be accepted or eligible for a product, eligibility requirements may apply.